 If none of the above options are working, then it’s time to start scheduling it in.

-What works for me more is that Sunday mornings, you have a lazy lie in and that’s your sexy time.
+What works for me more is that Sunday mornings, you have a lazy lie in and that’s your special time.

 Or Friday nights.